 The editorial team is currently unpaid.
 We have a tip-jar which means those who submit work can choose to gift us a small donation if they are in a position to do so.
-Donations have no impact on the poems that are selected for publication but do contribute directly toward printing costs and helps to keep us in press.
-Find out more by clicking here.
+Donations have no impact on the poems that are selected for publication.
+All donations contribute directly toward rising printing costs and help to keep us in press as an independent publisher.

 Our popular magazine was founded in Newcastle, England in 2012 with financial support from New Writing North and Arts Council England.
 Each featured poet in the first issue received a Northern Writers’ Award in 2010 or 2011.
 Poet and mentor Clare Pollard helped to create an anthology of work and Butcher’s Dog began.

 In keeping with tradition, our Creative Director and Managing Editor Jo Clement secured a Northern Writers' Award in 2012.
-She shakes up each submission call by working with the finest emerging poets and editors.
+From 2018 she has shaken up each submission call by working with the finest emerging poets and editors.
 This keeps our content fresh and our reader's tongues (and tails) wagging.